dkapur17/DJIControlServer/README.md

 Following are the available endpoints, all as GET Requests:

 **Connection**
-1. `/`: Connection test endpoint.
+* `/`: Connection test endpoint.
 Returns string "Connected" if request received successfully.

 **Takeoff and Landing**

-2. `/takeoff`: Initiate take off.
+* `/takeoff`: Initiate take off.
 Returns when takeoff is successfully initiated.
-3. `/land`: Initiate landing.
+* `/land`: Initiate landing.
 If landing protection is enabled, it descends to 30cm off the ground and awaits landing confirmation.
-If landing protection is disabled, causes the drone to land.
+If landing protection is disabled causes the drone to land.
 Returns when landing is successfully initiated.
-4. `/confirmLanding`: Needed to confirm landing only if landing protection is enabled.
+* `/confirmLanding`: Needed to confirm landing only if landing protection is enabled.
 Returns when landing confirmation is successfully initiated.
-5. `/isLandingProtectionEnabled`: Returns true if landing protection is enabled, else false.
+* `/isLandingProtectionEnabled`: Returns true if landing protection is enabled, else false.
-6. `/enableLandingProtection`: Enables landing protection.
+* `/enableLandingProtection`: Enables landing protection.
-7. `/disableLandingProtection`: Disables landing protection.
+* `/disableLandingProtection`: Disables landing protection.

+**Control Modes**

+* `/getControlMode`: Returns the current control mode.
+Either POSITION or VELOCITY
+* `/setControlMode/{mode}`: Sets the current control mode. `mode` must be `"POSITION"` or `"VELOCITY"`

 **Motion Planning**

-8. `/getMaxSpeed`: Gets max allowable speed in m/s.
+* `/getMaxSpeed`: Gets max allowable speed in m/s.
-9. `/setMaxSpeed/{speed}`: Sets max allowable speed, with parameter `speed` in m/s, limited to 4 m/s.
+* `/setMaxSpeed/{speed}`: Sets max allowable speed, with parameter `speed` in m/s, limited to 4 m/s.
-10. `/getVelocityProfile`: Gets the current velocity profile used to generate velocity commands for movement.
+* `/getVelocityProfile`: Gets the current velocity profile used to generate velocity commands for movement.
-11. `/setVelocityProfile/{profile}`: Sets the velocity profile to be used.
-Parameter `profile` must `"CONSTANT"`, `"TRAPEZOIDAL"` or `"S_CURVE"`.
+* `/setVelocityProfile/{profile}`: Sets the velocity profile to be used.
+Parameter `profile` must be `"CONSTANT"`, `"TRAPEZOIDAL"` or `"S_CURVE"`.

 **IMU state reading**

-12. `/startCollectingIMUState/{interval}`: Starts a coroutine that collects the current IMU state (X, Y and Z velocities) every `interval` milliseconds.
+* `/startCollectingIMUState/{interval}`: Starts a coroutine that collects the current IMU state (X velocity, Y velocity, Z velocity, Roll, Pitch, Yaw) every `interval` milliseconds.
-13. `/stopCollectingIMUState`: Stops the coroutine registered by calling `startCollectingIMUState`
+* `/stopCollectingIMUState`: Stops the coroutine registered by calling `startCollectingIMUState`
-14. `/getCollectedIMUStates`: Returns a list of IMU states collected so far.
+* `/getCollectedIMUStates`: Returns a list of IMU states collected so far.
-15. `/clearCollectedIMUStates`: Clears the collected IMU states list.
+* `/clearCollectedIMUStates`: Clears the collected IMU states list.

-**Movement and Rotation**
+**Positional Movement and Rotation**

+Following endpoints only available when control mode is set to `POSITION`

-16. `/moveForward/{dist}`: Move forward `dist` meters.
+* `/moveForward/{dist}`: Move forward `dist` meters.
 Returns when the planned flight paths is entirely traversed.
-17. `/moveBackward/{dist}`: Move backward `dist` meters.
+* `/moveBackward/{dist}`: Move backward `dist` meters.
 Returns when the planned flight paths is entirely traversed.
-18. `/moveLeft/{dist}`: Move left `dist` meters.
+* `/moveLeft/{dist}`: Move left `dist` meters.
 Returns when the planned flight paths is entirely traversed.
-19. `/moveRight/{dist}`: Move right `dist` meters.
+* `/moveRight/{dist}`: Move right `dist` meters.
 Returns when the planned flight paths is entirely traversed.
-20. `/moveUp/{dist}`: Move up `dist` meters.
+* `/moveUp/{dist}`: Move up `dist` meters.
 Returns when the planned flight paths is entirely traversed.
-21. `/moveDown/{dist}`: Move down `dist` meters (*Unsafe method since there is no check on current altitude before calling this*).
+* `/moveDown/{dist}`: Move down `dist` meters (*Unsafe method since there is no check on current altitude before calling this*).
 Returns when the planned flight paths is entirely traversed.
-22. `/rotateClockwise/{angle}`: Rotate clockwise by given angle (in degrees).
+* `/rotateClockwise/{angle}`: Rotate clockwise by given angle (in degrees).
 Returns when the planned flight paths is entirely traversed.
-23. `/rotateCounterClockwise/{angle}`: Rotate counter clockwise by given angle (in degrees).
+* `/rotateCounterClockwise/{angle}`: Rotate counter clockwise by given angle (in degrees).
 Returns when the planned flight paths is entirely traversed.

+**Velocity Control Commands**

+Following endpoints only availabe when control mode is set to `VELOCITY`

+* `/startVelocityControl`: Starts coroutine that moves drone with currently set velocity vector.

+* `/setVelocityCommand/{xVel}/{yVel}/{zVel}/{yawRate}`: Sets the velocity vector given the parameters.
+Can only be called after calling `/startVelocityControl`.

+* `/stopVelocityControl`: Stops coroutine that moves drone with currently set velocity vector.

+**Other**

+* `/getHeading`: Returns current heading angle with respect to true north.

 ## Usage